allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-vault/DonationVotingMerkleDistributionVaultStrategy.md

 The contract implements a Merkle tree structure for fund distribution.
 The Merkle tree is stored in the `distributionMetadata` and the Merkle root is stored in `merkleRoot`.
 To distribute funds, a pool manager submits the proofs, and the contract verifies it against the Merkle root, ensuring the validity of distributions.

-In summary, the `DonationVotingMerkleDistributionStrategy` contract introduces a sophisticated fund distribution mechanism within the Allo ecosystem.
+In summary, the `DonationVotingMerkleDistributionVaultStrategy` contract introduces a sophisticated fund distribution mechanism within the Allo ecosystem.
 By integrating Merkle trees, precise timestamps, and recipient status management, the contract guarantees secure and fair fund allocation.
 With the integration of external libraries and meticulous contract design, the strategy fosters efficient and secure fund distribution.

 ## User Flows